nushell/nushell/README.md

 ## Shells

 By default, Nu will work inside of a single directory and allow you to navigate around your filesystem.
-Sometimes, you're working in multiple directories at the same time.
+Sometimes, you'll want to work in multiple directories at the same time.
 For this, Nu offers a way of adding additional working directories that you can jump between.

-To do so, use the `enter` command, which will allow you create a new shell and enter it at the specified path.
+To do so, use the `enter` command, which will allow you create a new "shell" and enter it at the specified path.
 You can toggle between this new shell and the original shell with the `p` (for previous) and `n` (for next), allowing you to navigate around a ring buffer of shells.
 Once you're done with a shell, you can `exit` it and remove it from the ring buffer.

 Finally, to get a list of all the current shells, you can use the `shells` command.